 TGbe editor: Please change the 10th paragraphs in this subclause as shown below:

-Default TID-to-link mapping mode shall be supported in the NSTR link pair.
+[#10032, 12331, 10658] An NSTR mobile AP MLD shall not set the TID-To-Link Mapping Negotiation Support subfield of MLD Capabilities field of the Basic Multi-Link element to 3.
+The TID-to-link mapping between the non-AP MLD and NSTR mobile AP MLD shall be default mapping mode or all TIDs mapped to the primary link.

 TGbe editor: Please insert below note after 5th paragraph as shown below:

 STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD shall follow the procedure defined in 35.3.16.6 (Start time sync PPDUs medium access) when intending to transmit in the nonprimary link with the following additional constraints: